 Getting Around Brussels

-If you’d like to use a local guide to get the most of your time in Brussels, consider one of these options: a full-day private sightseeing tour for $931.05 for a party of two, a three-hour private tour of the upper and lower city for $288.79 for a group of up to 20 people, and a three-hour Brussels Highlights and Hidden Gems tour for $67 per person.
+If you’d like to use a local guide to get the most of your time in Brussels, consider one of these options: a three-hour private tour of the upper and lower city for $288.79 for a group of up to 20 people, and a three-hour Brussels Highlights and Hidden Gems tour for $67 per person.

 Discover the unexpected on a visit to Brussels.
 From the splendors of the Grand Place to the depth and richness of its artistic treasures, this is a city that will provide ample attractions to reward your stay, whether it’s only a few days or a week.

 Delve into the Royal Museum’s holdings of old master paintings, take a walking tour to admire the Art Nouveau buildings of Victor Horta and others, engage with the musical instruments you can hear at the MIM and gasp at the size of the dinosaur skeletons on view at the Natural Science Museum.